spatiebot/ab-client/README.md

 # airmash-client
 A hybrid nodejs and browser client for airmash.

 It's in a very premature state.
+For example: aircrafts are not moving properly because clientside updates are not there yet.
+Todolist on [Trello](https://trello.com/b/PFLmPiJ2/ab-client)

 # building